 Random composite soil sampling involves taking samples in a random pattern across a field, avoiding problem areas.

 This sampling is most suitable for fields less than 80 ac, that have been uniformly cropped in the recent past and have little natural variation.

-For random soil testing in Alberta, we collect cores from 15 to 20 sites and separate each core by depth to obtain representative bulk samples for each depth.
+For random soil testing, we collect cores from 20 to 30 sites and separate each core by depth to acquire representative composite samples for each depth.